nkpydev/Algorithms/Sorting Algorithms/Bubble Sort/Bubble_Sort.md

 - (26,54,17,77,31,44,**93**,**55**,20) --> (26,54,17,77,31,44,**55**,**93**,20) # Exchanged 55,93
 - (26,54,17,77,31,44,55,**93**,**20**) --> (26,54,17,77,31,44,55,**20**,**93**) # Exchanged 20,93

->Note 93 the largest of them all, comes to its final position after 1st pass
+>Note 93 the largest of them all, comes to its final position after 1st pass.<br>
 >Subsequently after all passes [8], we will get all the numbers at their proper sorted places.